 - Dividends play an important role in generating equity total return.
-Since 1926, dividends have contributed approximately one-third of total return for the S&P 500®, while capital appreciations have contributed two-thirds.
+Since 1926, dividends have contributed approximately 32% of total return for the S&P 500, while capital appreciations have contributed 68%.
 Therefore, sustainable dividend income and capital appreciation potential are important factors for total return expectations.

 - Companies use stable and increasing dividends as a signal of confidence in their firm’s prospects, while market participants consider such track records as a sign of corporate maturity and balance sheet strength.

 - The S&P 500 Dividend Aristocrats is designed to measure the performance of S&P 500 constituents that have followed a policy of increasing dividends every year for at least 25 consecutive years.

-- The S&P 500 Dividend Aristocrats exhibits both capital growth and dividend income characteristics, as opposed to other strategies that are pure yield or pure capital-appreciation oriented.
+- The S&P 500 Dividend Aristocrats exhibits both capital growth and dividend income characteristics, as opposed to alternative income strategies that may be pure yield or pure capital-appreciation oriented.

 - Across all of the time horizons measured, the S&P 500 Dividend Aristocrats exhibited higher returns with lower volatility compared with the S&P 500, resulting in higher Sharpe ratios.